 Let us first have a quick look at the process of integrating Instabug with Zendesk.
 The process is very simple and is done with just a few clicks from your Instabug dashboard.

-Navigate to the Integrations page from the Settings menu in your Instabug dashboard and click on the Zendesk icon.
+- Navigate to the Integrations page from the Settings menu in your Instabug dashboard and click on the Zendesk icon.
 This will take you to the authentication page where you need to enter the host URL of your Zendesk dashboard.

-After you click on Authenticate Zendesk, you will be redirected to Zendesk to allow Instabug access to your dashboard.
+- After you click on Authenticate Zendesk, you will be redirected to Zendesk to allow Instabug access to your dashboard.

-When you click on Allow, you will be directed back to the Instabug dashboard where you can choose the organization and assignee to forward your issues to.
+- When you click on Allow, you will be directed back to the Instabug dashboard where you can choose the organization and assignee to forward your issues to.
 You can also choose the information that will be attached to the ticket.

 Enable your users to categorize their issues

-Report Categories let your users choose the category of the issue they are reporting from a list of choices that you define.
+Report categories let your users choose the category of the issue they are reporting from a list of choices that you define.
 This makes it easier for you to decide which assignee a bug should be forwarded to.
 More importantly, you can use them to set rules that will automatically forward bugs to the relevant and assignee.

-Report categories are easily configured by navigating to your dashboard and clicking on Report Categories from the Settings menu.
+Report categories are easily configured by navigating to your dashboard and clicking on report categories from the settings menu.
 There is no need for any code and changes you make to your categories will reflect in your app within 24 hours.

 Add tags to label bugs

-Set rules to automate your process
+Set rules and triggers to automate your process

 Access the Rules page from your dashboard’s Settings.
 You can specify certain conditions and the actions that need to be taken when they are met.
-Report categories and tags can be used as conditions to automatically forward incoming bug reports to the relevant GitHub integration.
+Report categories and tags can be used as conditions to automatically forward incoming bug reports to the relevant Zendesk integration.

-Communicate with testers
+Communicate with users

 Prompt replies to your users are a very important part of the customer support process.
-If you have not enabled answer bot on Zendesk support, your replies are sent as an email to your users.
-However, replies you send to issues forwarded by Instabug will both send an email and reply to the user in Instabug's in-app chat.
+You can set up Zendesk to automatically reply to incoming tickets with a macro saved message and your reply is sent as an email to your users.
+However, if the ticket you reply to was forwarded by Instabug, your users will also receive the reply in-app through Instabug's in-app chat.